A wall of exposed bricks may look beautiful and sturdy but is quite porous.

 Step 4.
 Apply Masonry Sealer

-Since the brick are porous and can absorb enough water you should be applying a masonry sealer over them before painting.
+Since the brick is porous and can absorb enough water you should be applying a masonry sealer over them before painting.

 With a high-quality paint roller consider a layer or two.